chotacabras/rps/README.md

 # RPS web3 app

-In this app, users will be able to play rock-paper-scissors.
-Since this is a web3 app, the matches are hosted in the blockchain.
+In this app, users will be able to play rock, paper, scissors.
+Since this is a web3 application, the matches are hosted on the blockchain.

-It is very intuitive to play, the user is guided every step.
+It is very intuitive to play, the user is guided at every step.